-When you are enrolled at Lynchburg College, your network and email accounts will be created and a username and password is assigned to you.
+When you are enrolled at University of Lynchburg, your network and email accounts will be created and a username and password is assigned to you.
 You will use this username and password to access your student email, myLC, studentsonline, and the off-campus library access.

-You should change your password upon arrival at Lynchburg College.
+You should change your password upon arrival at University of Lynchburg.

 To Change Your Network Password